 Gabriela Mistral

-Gabriela Mistral was the first Latin American writer and the first woman in the Ibero-American world to receive the Nobel Prize in 1945.
-She was born in the remote Chilean Valle de Elqui – a place that has always accompanied her in her literature.
-In my study Poetik des Hummingbirds I trace , how Gabriela Mistral became a traveler who got to know Latin America both as a writer and as a diplomat and who comprehensively portrayed these experiences in her prose.
+Gabriela Mistral was the first Latin American writer and the first woman of the Ibero-American world, who received the Nobel Prize in 1945.
+She was born in the remote Chilean Valle de Elqui – a place she recurrently refers to in her writing.
+In my study Poetik des Kolibris [Hummingbird’s Poetics] I depict, how Gabriela Mistral became a traveler who got to know Latin America both as a writer and as a diplomat and who comprehensively portrayed these experiences in her prose.

 Mexico in particular, as already indicated, plays an important role in Gabriela Mistral’s writing.
 In my research, I therefore focus on various prose writings in which the Chilean author turned to the landscape and the people of the country.
 The recado, a new form created by the Nobel Prize winner and often declared the highlight of her prose, also plays a special role.

-In my study I assign procedures to the individual authors.
-For Gabriela Mistral, it is visualization that I identify as the central writing process in her short travel prose.
-My thesis is that the author also succeeds in making the continent a sensual experience through her prose.
-The residents should be able to grasp the continent both visually and audibly through texts.
+In my study I analyze three different procedures of travel writing.
+For Gabriela Mistral, it is visualization that I identify as crucial for her short travel prose.
+Mistral creates a sensual experience of Latin America through her prose.
+The residents should be able to grasp the continent both visually and audibly through her texts.

-I derive the metaphor of the hummingbird, which also adorns the title of my study, from Gabriela Mistral’s oeuvre.
-The small travel prose resembles the compact bird not only in terms of size, but also in mobility and speed of writing.
-However, the fact that the hummingbird also plays an important role in the autochthonous cultures of the continent is one of the tracks that I trace in this chapter.
+I derive the metaphor of the hummingbird from Gabriela Mistral’s oeuvre.
+The small travel prose resembles the compact bird not only in terms of size, but also in mobility and velocity of writing.
+However, the fact that the hummingbird also plays an important role in the indigenous cultures of the continent is one of the ideas that I follow in this chapter.

 My book Poetik des Kolibris

 Latin American travel prose by Gabriela Mistral, Mário de Andrade and Henri Michaux.
-Book available free of charge as a PDF file (open access)
+Free e-book, PDF file (open access)

 Gabriela Mistral in Mexico

-Guest lecture on May 12, 2021 as part of the seminar "Gabriela Mistral: Aesthetic, political and gender-theoretical perspectives"
+Guest lecture on May 12, 2021 as part of the seminar "Gabriela Mistral: Aesthetical political and gender-oriented perspectives"

 The prose of Gabriela Mistral